MirceaKitsune/python_raytracer/README.md

   - [x] Programmable material functions.
 Each voxel can hold both unique material properties as well as a function that tells light rays how to behave upon collision.
   - [x] Simplified physically accurate material provided by default.
 Simulates all basic PBR features such as: Accurate reflections and refractions with roughness, plasticity and metalicity with accurate interactions, translucency and anisotropy with IOR support, density for volumetrics, emission via a ray energy system which supports ambient and sky lighting.
+  - [x] Basic physics system with support for interactions between voxel meshes, velocity is gradually applied in integer steps to guarantee objects are properly aligned.
   - [ ] Support cammera rolling if this becomes possible.
 Current vector math doesn't support a third axis of transformation, you can only look horizontally and vertically.
   - [ ] Add perlin noise.
 May be possible to support an object based chunk system for generating infinite terrain.
   - [ ] Create a script to convert image slices into pixel meshes.
 This will allow importing 3D sprites from 2D images.
-  - [ ] Support object movement and a basic physics system.
-Objects can only move at integer positions, collisions will be checked by finding intersecting voxels.
-May require a separate thread pool.
   - [ ] Sound support in the form of either audio files or a frequency generator associated with materials.
 Audio is also intended to be raytraced.

 ## Settings

 Settings are stored within the `config.cfg` file and can be used to modify how the engine behaves.
 A custom config can be used by parsing it as an argument to the main script on launch, eg: `init.py my_config.cfg`.
 Below is a description of each category and setting:

-  - `INPUT`: Input related settings for keyboard and mouse.
+  - `PHYSICS`: Physics related settings including player movement.
+    - `gravity`: Global gravity setting, this amount of velocity is added on the -Y axis.
+    - `friction`: Global air resistance, physical objects lose velocity by this amount.
+    - `speed_jump`: Jump speed of the player, determines how fast the player moves vertically.
-    - `speed_move`: Keyboard movement speed, determines how fast the camera moves when using the movement keys.
+    - `speed_move`: Keyboard movement speed of the player, determines how fast the camera moves when using the movement keys.
-    - `speed_mouse`: Mouse rotation speed, determines how fast the camera rotates when moving the mouse in mouselook mode.
+    - `speed_mouse`: Mouse rotation speed of the player, determines how fast the camera rotates when moving the mouse in mouselook mode.
     - `max_pitch`: Maximum pitch angle in degrees, the camera can't look lower or higher than this amount.
 0 disables, use a value below 180, 90 is recommended.
   - `WINDOW`: Window related settings such as resolution and frame rate.
     - `width`: Number of horizontal pixels, higher values allow more detail but greatly affect performance.